sehoxjeong/sehoxjeong/README.md

 ## Hello World! 👋
 I'm **Seho Jeong** and I study **financial economics** and **macroeconomics**.

+With a strong academic background and a passion for research, I am eager to pursue a Ph.D. in Economics, Finance, or a related field.

 *I believe the sum is greater than its parts, and the difference comes from the connectedness.*